apache/flink/docs/dev/windows.md

 ### ReduceFunction

-A reduce function specifies how two values can be combined to form one element.
-Flink can use this to incrementally aggregate the elements in a window.
+A `ReduceFunction` specifies how two elements from the input are combined to produce an output element of the same type.
+Flink uses a `ReduceFunction` to incrementally aggregate the elements of a window.

-A `ReduceFunction` can be used in a program like this:
+A `ReduceFunction` can be defined and used like this:

 <div class="codetabs" markdown="1">
 <div data-lang="java" markdown="1">